beneficial

 beneficial in a Sentence

-1. Regular exercise is beneficial to both physical and mental health.
+1. A balanced diet rich in nutrients is beneficial to both physical health and cognitive performance.

 Why beneficial Matters for GRE & SAT